nithishkumar11/Background-Generator/README.md

-# Background generator which enables dynamically change background color of a web page.
+# Background generator which enables to dynamically change background color of a web page.